FeynKrack: A continuum model for quasi-brittle damage through Feynman-Kac killed diffusion: FeynKrack: Numerical results

 \subsubsection{Effective radius \texorpdfstring{$r$}{r}}

+The parameter $r$ is related to the length scale of heterogeneity (see \mbox{\cite{thamburaja2021fracture}} and the references therein).
+We study its effect on the response as a guide to an appropriate choice.
 The mesh around the notch is refined with an average element size ($m_{\text{avg}}$) 1.5 mm.
 The influence of $r$ on the load-displacement behavior is depicted in Fig. \ref{fig:threePB_r_variation}.
 When the effective radius increases, so do the peak load and the crack width (Fig. \ref{fig:ThreePBendCrack_r_var}).
 We have observed that an effective radius below 3 mm does not accurately represent the softening characteristics.
+Therefore, for the rest of the simulations, we use $m_{\text{avg}}\le\frac{r}{2}$.